julianoquites/Projects/adhd-app/README.md

-# Projects
+# ADHD App

-My personal projects.
-Inspired by others but made by me :)
+## Thinking of a good app to help people like me who have ADHD.
+Medication list and task tracker using Pomodore for now. :)